skimQ52/fridgeQ/README.md

 ![FridgeWise Logo](fridgeq/src/imgs/FridgeWise.png)
-## A Food and MealItem tracking service with the ability to AI generate meals!
+## A Food and Recipe tracking service with the ability to AI generate meals!

 ### Features
 - Add and manage foods in your virtual fridge